Lagrangian antisurgery

+It seems likely that one can deform the curve $\gamma_{Ch}$ and the antisurgery model in such a way that the area parameter $\alpha$ describing the size of the Whitney sphere $S^2_{Wh}(\alpha)$ that comes up in the proof of Theorem \ref{thm:Clifford-Chekanov} is arbitrarily close to 0.
+This would imply the existence of a cobordism $T^2_{Cl}(a) \leadsto T^2_{Cl}(A)$ for \emph{any} choice of $0 < a < A$ (cf.\ the discussion in Section \ref{sec:monot-outp-surg}).

-A similar argument shows that one cannot build a Lagrangian cobordism between the \emph{monotone} Clifford and Chekanov tori in $\mathbb CP^2$ or $S^2 \times S^2$ by this method, since the monotonicity constant of any monotone Lagrangian there is determined by that of the ambient manifold (in particular, it's the same for Clifford and Chekanov).
+On the other hand, it is \emph{not} possible to construct a cobordism $T^2_{Cl}(A) \leadsto T^2_{Ch}(A)$, i.e., between Clifford and Chekanov type tori of the same size, by our method.
+Indeed, such a cobordism would be \emph{monotone} by Proposition \ref{prop:H_2-surjectivity} below, which would imply equality of counts of pseudoholomorphic discs of Maslov index 2 through a given point on both ends, as first observed in \cite{Chekanov--Lagr-cobs} (see also \cite{Biran-Cornea--Lag-Cob-I, Biran-Cornea--Lag-Cob-II}).
+However, it is well known that these counts are different for $T_{Cl}^2$ and $T_{Ch}^2$.
+The same argument shows that one cannot build a Lagrangian cobordism between the \emph{monotone} Clifford and Chekanov tori in $\mathbb CP^2$ or $S^2 \times S^2$ by this method, since the monotonicity constant of any monotone Lagrangian there is determined by that of the ambient manifold (in particular, it is the same for Clifford and Chekanov type tori).